-As such, the Board voted at the November meeting to raise standards to Texas Department of Insurance plus 30 MPH (TDI+30) and adopt what is called the FORTIFIED Home program.
-By doing this, we will ensure our member’s residences are rebuilt resilient.
-The program does not dramatically increase costs, especially on how roofs are installed.
-However, the requirements have a dramatic effect on the performance of your residence.
+As such, the Board voted at the November meeting to adopt what is called the FORTIFIED Home program.
+By doing this, we would ensure our member’s residences are rebuilt resilient.
+The program would not dramatically increase costs, especially on how roofs are installed.
+However, the requirements have a dramatic effect on the performance of your residence

 For more information on the FORTIFIED Home program, go to www.fortifiedhome.org.

 Below you can download the City of Rockport guidelines regarding substantial damage and building restrictions.
 If your property sustained damage during Hurricane Harvey greater than 50% of the value of the structure, you are required to rebuild to City of Rockport building codes and elevation requirements.

 For more information, please call the City of Rockport Building and Development Department at 361-790-1125.

 All contractor vehicles must be vetted through the City of Rockport registration process.
 If you are using a contractor who is not vetted, please have them go to the City of Rockport Public Works Department located at 2751 TX-35 Bypass between Market Street and Pearl Street (under the Rockport water tower).
 Below is the decal they will be given for all vehicles.
 Make sure your contractor is compliant.

 Contractors need to have permission to enter your residence at the entrance checkpoint.
 We are trying our best to control access.
 If you engage a contractor, please let them know they need:

 - Some form of work order clearly listing your name, address, mobile number and work to be done.